Adding filters

 • Metaobject reference (List)

-After your metafields are set up, you can select them as options when editing your filters.
+After your metafields are set up on your products or variants, you can select the metafield definition as a filter when editing your filters.

 Edit filters